You want smart political talk without the meltdowns?

 I'm like, welcome to the real world.

-And but we we cannot just let this go on autopilot.
+But we cannot just let this go on autopilot.

-You see Taiwan and China, China's talking about reunification, flying over, you know, any time they want Taiwan airspace with their fighter jets, they're sending a clear message.
+China's talking about reunification, flying over, you know, anytime they want Taiwan airspace with their fighter jets.

 You know, this talk of allowing the Iranians to get nuclear weapons.

-You see the saber rattling of Kim Jong un in North Korea.
+You see the saber rattling of Kim Jong-un in North Korea.

 They believed Donald Trump.